What are the five Individual Project options, and how should students choose between them?

 - What it suits

 - Students who write fiction or poetry.
 Students who have enjoyed studying dramatic form.
-Students with a story to tell that fits a 15 to 25 minute play (the rough running time of the word count).
+Students with a story to tell that fits an approximately 15-minute play.

 - Common forms

 - A two-hander.
 A monodrama.
 A short ensemble piece (3 to 5 characters).
-The script should fit the word count; trying to write a feature-length play in 2,000 words leads to thin material.
+The script should fit the running time; trying to write a feature-length play in 15-25 pages leads to thin material.

 - Pitfalls